MinecraftModDevelopmentMods/BetterAgriculture/README.md

 ###Nether Expansion)

 #### ( Info ) :
+(The Master branch is based on Minecraft Forge 1.9.4)

 Nether Expansion offers unique, new content across the Nether.
 The Wither became a truly challenging boss with a great reward, but the adventure doesn't end there.
 The Nether is no longer just an the boring hell.
 Go find unique ores, battle new mobs, travel to new biomes.